majinet/ml_workflow/README.md

 Community Support: CNCF compliance tools are developed and maintained by a large community of experts and contributors.
 This means that MLOps teams can benefit from a wide range of resources, including documentation, tutorials, and support from the community.

+### Why create a cloud-agnostic platform in MLOps

+There are several benefits of creating a cloud-agnostic platform, including:

+Flexibility and freedom: A cloud-agnostic platform allows businesses to choose the cloud provider that best meets their needs, without being locked into a specific vendor or technology.
+This provides greater flexibility and freedom to adapt to changing business requirements.

+Cost savings: By leveraging multiple cloud providers, businesses can negotiate better pricing and take advantage of cost savings opportunities, such as spot instances or reserved instances.

+Improved scalability: A cloud-agnostic platform can be scaled up or down quickly and easily, allowing businesses to respond to changes in demand without having to worry about infrastructure limitations or vendor lock-in.

+Portability: With a cloud-agnostic platform, applications can be easily moved from one cloud provider to another without the need for extensive modifications or changes to the underlying architecture.

+Reduced risk: By avoiding vendor lock-in and relying on multiple cloud providers, businesses can reduce their risk of downtime or service disruptions caused by outages or other issues with a single provider.

 ### Why use Open-source tools in MLOps